What is a suite number, and why is it important?

 These suite numbers are important as they allow us to easily know that the mail belongs to you.
 If you don't have your suite number included on your address, you could incur a badly addressed fee of $4.00NZ per letter without the suite number.

 If we are unable to return mail to a sender because there is no return address, it will be held in our office for 3 months to allow for collection.
-If uncollected after 3 months it will be destroyed.
+If uncollected or unclaimed after 3 months it will be destroyed.

-2. Human error can sometimes occur.
+This is generally because sometimes human error can sometimes occur.

 If you feel you have been charged the badly addressed fee on a piece of mail that should not have the fee charged, we invite you to contact us and we will investigate for you.
 If we find that the fee has been charged incorrectly, we will be happy to reverse the charge for you.